Cystic Fibrosis (CF): Symptoms, Causes, and Treatment

 Sweat chloride test is useful in diagnosing cystic fibrosis.
 It involves collecting samples of sweat to assess the increased percentage of salt.
 The test usually involves the production of sweat by using certain chemicals.

-It involves usage of pads or papers to collect sweat and assess it later.
+It involves the usage of pads or papers to collect sweat and assess it later.
 The higher levels of salt than usual indicate the presence of cystic fibrosis.

 3. Carrier Test